top of page

 Board chair

-Lynne has been a GP on the North Shore for 25 years, previously working as a GP Obstetrician for 15 years.
-She now focuses on urgent care at Apollo Medical, where she also holds a Clinical Leadership role.
+Lynne has been a GP on the North Shore since 1988, previously working as a GP Obstetrician for 15 years.
+She completed her urgent care fellowship and focused on leading urgent care at Apollo Medical until 2021.
+Lynne now works as Clinical Director at The Doctors Apollo, leading clinical governance and offering mentorship to her fellow clinicians.

-She has a strong interest in sports and injury medicine, travelling with elite teams including New Zealand’s Olympic and Commonwealth Games squads.
 In 2015, she was made a Member of the New Zealand Order of Merit for services to sport and health.
-A qualified director, she has been part of the Institute of Directors for 10 years.

 23.png